 Get our 2 years of hard-earned Airbnb/Vrbo education in 20 minutes.
 We dug into Barnstable's short-term rental list, and made some interesting discoveries.
 Grab a cup of tea and watch, then email email@example.com

-This episode of Lower Cape TV's "Peak Time" highlights two citizen groups: Heather Hunt of BarnstableWatch and Julia Lindner of ACK-now Nantucket.
+This episode of Lower Cape TV's "Peak Time" highlights two citizen groups: Heather Hunt spokesperson for BarnstableWatch and Julia Lindner of ACK-now Nantucket.

 The show runs about 30 minutes.
 Make tea.
 It's good.